ElpeAJ/T4G_HTML_Elements_Part-2/README.md

           D. Telephone<br />
           E. country<br />
           Create a submit button or submit input to submit the form
         <p>2.
-Create a table that shows some typical foods cooked by 5 African countries like below
+Create a table that shows some typical foods cooked by 5 African countries like below</p>
           <table>
             <caption>Famous Dishes from Across Africa</caption>
             <thead>